Donor Eggs for Surrogacy

 In addition to the personal satisfaction they receive by helping create a family, egg donors also receive compensation.

 When Should We Use Donor Eggs for Surrogacy?

 Infertility treatment can be challenging at any age.
 As women enter their late 30s and early 40s, they experience a noteworthy decline in their ovarian function, generally causing a severe decrease in egg numbers and quality and an amplified miscarriage rate.

 Same-sex male couples and single men can build a family using the techniques of reproductive medicine.
-The combination of IVF using donor eggs fertilized with sperm of the intended parents and a surrogate enables them to have their own biological children
+The combination of IVF using donor eggs, fertilized with sperm of one of the intended parents and a surrogate carrier enables them to have their own biological children.

 Using donated eggs offers a dramatically improved outlook and a first-rate chance for couples to build a family.

 Selecting an egg donor may encompass one of the toughest decisions you will face during your CARE journey.
 With so many different factors to consider during the donor selection process, it is key for you to think about what qualities mean the most to you and your partner.